BMariscal/note-app/README.md

         you just need to refresh the page)

-This project closely follows [this tutorial by Samer Buna](https://www.lynda.com/Express-js-tutorials/Learning-Full-Stack-JavaScript-Development-MongoDB-Node-React/533304-2.html) but has a different layout, structure, and adds the following functionalities:
+This project closely follows [this tutorial by Samer Buna](https://www.lynda.com/Express-js-tutorials/Learning-Full-Stack-JavaScript-Development-MongoDB-Node-React/533304-2.html) but has a different layout, and adds the following functionalities:

                         * ability to add/delete/edit notes
                         * a 'Break' button with social media options
-                        * an input field on the main page
+                        * an input field in the main page
                         * my own scss